BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Why give names and initialization values to `class` attributes, then when you create an object, immediately create and initialize instance variables with the *same names* as the class attributes?
-It occurred to me there might be a misunderstanding about class attributes.
+I began to suspect there might be a misunderstanding about class attributes.

 I found one of the coaches of the project (who was not the original author) and